gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Let's begin by building gem5

-Let's build gem5 while we go through some basics.
-Do it by running the following command in the base gem5 directory
+Let's build gem5 in the base gem5 directory while we go through some basics.
+Do it by running the following commands.

 <!-- Extra space makes it a little annoying to copy and paste -->

 ```sh
 cd gem5
 scons build/NULL/gem5.opt -j$(nproc)
 ```

 ---